ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/_includes/practicas/p14-t2-async-await.md

 * See Section [Custom errors, extending Error](https://javascript.info/custom-errors).
 It is worth to read the [full chapter Error Handling](https://javascript.info/error-handling)
 * See [The Error Class at MDN: The constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error#constructor)
-* The GitHub API doc for the end-point to get the public info for an user is here [GitHub API REST Docs: Get a User](https://docs.github.com/en/free-pro-team@latest/rest/reference/users#get-a-user)
+* The GitHub API doc for the end-point to get the public info for an user is here [GitHub API REST Docs: Get a User](https://docs.github.com/en/free-pro-team@latest/rest/reference/users#get-a-user).
+Here are several examples of how to get the info:

   ```
   gh api /users/crguezl | jq .name